 I made 2 separate hotel reservations within a month of our July vacation at Yellowstone Park hotels.
 You read that right.
 Granted, we had to be more flexible about our accommodations, but it paid off for us.
 We stayed one night in a cabin at Lake Yellowstone and the second night at the Old Faithful Snow Lodge.
 And believe me, I was thrilled!

-Buyer beware: The Old Faithful Snow Lodge and Old Faithful Inn do not have AIR CONDITIONING.
+Buyer beware: Like ALL Yellowstone park lodging, the Old Faithful Snow Lodge and Old Faithful Inn do not have AIR CONDITIONING.
 Sure, they had a fan, but for a person like me who loves sleeping cold and piling on the covers, this was WAY too much money to pay for a warm night’s sleep.
 Then again, I loved rolling out of bed the next morning to watch Old Faithful with a handful of people, as opposed to the hordes who were there the previous day.

 Yellowstone Dining Options